Novel writing course domebook writing course image

 If you’re bursting with questions we haven’t answered here, check out our full FAQs page or feel free to get in touch.

 Your year is structured in stages to create, write and edit your book, allowing you the chance to work step-by-step through each phase and take any breaks you need between them.
 You will begin with The Classic Storytelling Class to come up with the idea for your novel and plan your story, then you will write your first draft with The Ninety Day Novel.
-Finally, you will be guided to raise your book to publishing standards with The Big Edit, before you submit your work for The Ultimate Manuscript Assessment and onward toward submission to literary agencies.
+Finally, you will be guided to raise your book to publishing standards with The Big Edit, before you submit your work for The Ultimate Manuscript Assessment.

 This is a self-paced program, with over 200 lessons served on our beautiful online platform by video and text.
 Enjoy the lessons on any internet-connected device.
 Watch the video, read the text and use the ‘speak aloud’ feature to listen.
 You’ll need 30 minutes for each lesson and probably some thinking time to capture your thoughts and ideas as you start writing.
 This might be a good opportunity to start setting aside an hour a day just for you and your writing, and you’ll come to love this special time.